Willamette Valley AVA: Climate

 Not all portions of the Willamette Valley are suitable for vineyards, however, and the largest concentration of wineries is found west of the Willamette River, on the leeward slopes of the Coast Range, or among the numerous river and stream valleys created by Willamette River tributaries.
 By far, the largest concentration of wineries is in Yamhill County.

 Sub-appellations

-There are ten American Viticultural Areas within the Willamette Valley AVA.
+There are eleven American Viticultural Areas within the Willamette Valley AVA.
 These smaller AVAs recognize regions within the larger Willamette Valley AVA that have distinctive climate, soil, elevation, or other physical features that make them noteworthy for wine production.

 Chehalem Mountains AVA

 The Chehalem Mountains AVA, established in 2006, stretches 20 mi from Wilsonville in the southeast to Forest Grove in the northwest.
 The Chehalem Mountains includes Ribbon Ridge, Parrett Mountain, and Bald Peak.
 The petition process for the creation of the AVA began in 2001 and was led by David Adelsheim of Adelsheim Vineyard.
 It contains two sub-regions, Laurelwood District AVA and Ribbon Ridge AVA.